alanszlosek/voxeling/README.markdown

 ====

 * Multiplayer, with maxogden, substack and viking skins
-* Block creation and destruction (batch operations, too)
+* Block creation and destruction (batch operations via click-and-drag)
 * Jumping and flying
 * First-person, over-shoulder, third person camera views (these need some love, though)
 * Building materials and material picker dialog